Strict irreducibility of Markov chains and ergodicity of skew products: Introduction

-Extending work of Pitt and Ulam-von Neumann, see \cite{Pit42} and \cite{UvN45}, Kakutani showed in \cite{Kak51} that if the transformations are invertible and chosen independently by the same distribution, then the aforementioned implication holds true.
+Kakutani showed in \cite{Kak51} that if $\xi$ is an i.i.d. process and the transformations are invertible then the aforementioned implication holds true.
 The assumption of invertibility was later removed by Ryll-Nardzewski, see \cite{Ryll55}.
-In the context of finite state Markov chains Bufetov introduced in \cite{Buf00a}, \cite{Buf00b} and \cite{Buf01} the concept of strict irreducibility of transition matrices in order to give a sufficient condition for the above property to hold.
+For Markov chains with finite state space Bufetov introduced in \cite{Buf00a}, \cite{Buf00b} and \cite{Buf01} the concept of strict irreducibility and showed that it provides a sufficient criterion for the above property to hold.